KaneG9/CV/README.md

 Throughout my time in higher education I have had a focus on analytical areas such as during my time studying chemistry.
 I would have weekly lab sessions which once completed would require analysis on my results to understand what had happened during the experiments both theoretically and in reality then draw conclusions from those ideas.

 #### Excellent communicator
-While teaching skiing the most important skill was being able to convey my ideas in an understandable way based upon the client.
+While teaching skiing the most important skill was being able to clearly convey my ideas tailored to the client.
 I learnt that people learn in different ways and I have to adapt the way I communicate based upon who I am talking to.
-During this time I was exposed to a wide variety of clients with varying backgrounds and ages which has helped me develop these skills.
+During this time I was exposed to a diverse range of clients with varying backgrounds and ages which has helped me develop these skills.

 ## Education

 ### Makers Academy (March 2021 to June 2021)

 * Top rated UK bootcamp over 16 weeks with a 10% acceptance rate
-* Focus on learning to learn effectively as well as working cooperatively with others through daily pair programming sessions.
+* Implementing practices such as self-led learning, growth mindset, team feedback, pair programming, TDD and agile working

 **Skills**
 * OOP, TDD, MVC
 * Agile/XP
 * Ruby, JavaScript
-* Rails, MERN stack
+* Rails, Sinatra, MERN stack
 * RSpec, Jasmine
 * Git
 * HTML, CSS

-### Durham University (October 2015 to June 2018)
+### Durham University, Chemistry, First class honours (October 2015 to June 2018)

-* Chemistry
+* Highly analytical with weekly lab projects which required analysis based on our results.
-* First class honours
+* Good time management as two days a week were spent in labs meaning I had to effectively manage my remaining time to keep up with theory as well as extra-curricular activities.

 ### Whitgift School (September 2008 to June 2015)